vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 ## Stage 3: Install Cluster Essentials for VMware Tanzu onto Minikube

-The `tanzu` cli you installed earlier acts as an agent.
+The `tanzu` CLI you installed earlier acts as an agent.
 It passes instructions to the Tanzu Application Platform so they can be carried out inside Kubernetes.
-For this to work, the tanzu cli needs a command broker inside Kubernetes in the form of a [`kapp-controller`][kapp-controller] and a method for managing the generation of platform secrets in the form of a [`secretgen-controller`][secretgen-controller].
+For this to work, the `tanzu` CLI needs a command broker inside Kubernetes in the form of a [`kapp-controller`][kapp-controller] and a method for managing the generation of platform secrets in the form of a [`secretgen-controller`][secretgen-controller].

 The `kapp-controller` and `secretgen-controller` are part of [Cluster Essentials for VMware Tanzu][tanzunet-cluster-essentials] which you will install next.
 For Windows, this involves issuing some `kubectl` commands.
 For macOS and Linux, there is a dedicated installer which you will download and run.